Exclusive: Shapiro opens up about 2024 election, working with Trump & Eagles playoffs

-PHILADELPHIA (WPVI) -- Pennsylvania Gov. Josh Shapiro spoke exclusively with Action News in his first one-on-one interview since President Biden announced he was not running for reelection last year.
+PHILADELPHIA (WPVI) -- Pennsylvania Gov. Josh Shapiro spoke exclusively with Action News in his first one-on-one television interview since the 2024 presidential election.

 While touting his efforts to attract businesses from out of state on Friday, Shapiro spoke with us from inside Adare Pharma Solutions in Northeast Philadelphia, which recently moved to Pennsylvania from New Jersey to take advantage of those incentives.